 In case that the government grants are related to expense items, they are recognized in profit or loss on a systematic basis over the period in which the related costs for which the grants are intended to compensate are recognized.
-With regard to government grants for assets, the total amount of the grants is deducted from the total acquisition cost of the assets.
+With regard to government grants for assets, the total amounts of the grants are deducted from the total acquisition costs of the assets.

-(15)Income taxes
+(16) Income taxes